khushiks2021/url-metadata-service/README.md

 # URL Metadata Service

-A lightweight FastAPI service to fetch, store, and serve metadata for any URL.
-It captures HTTP headers, cookies, and page source, and persists them in MongoDB with async processing for better performance.

 ---

-## Overview

 This service allows you to submit a URL and retrieve its metadata on demand.
 If the data isn’t available yet, the request is processed in the background without blocking the API.